-The case is one of several criminal cases brought around the country against people associated with Insys Therapeutics and the prescribing of Subsys, which is meant only for cancer patients with severe pain.
+The criminal case is one of several around the country brought against people associated with Insys Therapeutics and the prescribing of Subsys, which is meant only for cancer patients with severe pain.
+Rosenberg has admitted that he prescribed Subsys to people who didn’t have cancer and that he took $188,000 in kickbacks for writing the prescriptions.